Texas Endovascular Logo

 We can usually diagnose PMD with a physical exam, but in some cases you'll need an ultrasound as well.
 In most cases, PMD clears up on its own.
 So your treatment will involve support for your pain and inflammation.
 But, for some men, this condition becomes a recurring problem.
 And, in those cases, you may need to treat your problematic vein.
 Just like you would with varicoceles.

-Varicocele Embolization in Houston and Dallas, TX
+Varicocele Embolization in Texas

 To diagnose this condition, you'll need a physical exam.
 It should be done while you stand, since varicocele can become less prominent when you're lying down.
 Fortunately, you can treat varicocele and protect your fertility.
 As interventional radiologists, we treat these varicose veins using a minimally invasive procedure called varicocele embolization.